tteichmeister/tteichmeister-dev/src/content/work/01-software-developer.md

 title: "Software Developer - Allplan Österreich GmbH"
 start: "July 2011"
 end: "December 2020"
-location: "Puch bei Halein, AUT"
+location: "Puch bei Hallein, AUT"
 description: "My career began in 2011 as a software developer at Allplan, where I worked on CAD software development in C++, C# and Python.
 This role laid the foundation for my professional growth and sparked my long-term passion for software engineering."
 link:
   title: "Allplan Österreich GmbH"